-Great Britain, the United States, and Germany have contributed most to fossil fuel $CO_2$ in the air today, on a per capita basis.
+Great Britain, the United States, and Germany, in that order, have contributed most to fossil fuel CO_2 in the air today, on a per capita basis (today's population).
 This is not an attempt to cast blame.
 It only recognizes the reality of the early industrial development in these countries, and points to a responsibility to lead in finding a solution to global warming.